KarinaPalomino/The-Trapped-Knight/README.md

 This is my first project on the program language, Julia.

 ### How to play
-The Trapped Knight is a simple game that starts on an odd numbered $n$ x $n$ chess board with the center being $1$ and numbers increasing in a counter-clockwise spiral from the center.
+The Trapped Knight is a simple game that starts on an odd numbered n x n chess board with the center being 1 and numbers increasing in a counter-clockwise spiral from the center.
-The knight starts in the center, at $1$, and has $8$ possible moves (just as a normal knight would move in chess).
+The knight starts in the center, at 1, and has 8 possible moves (just as a normal knight would move in chess).
 Although, in the game the knight can only move to the smallest number.
 From there we continue the game until the knight reaches a number that is on the edge of the board.

 ### How it was planned